FINANCING SOLUTION – HOME EQUITY LINE OF CREDIT

 REMEDIATED GROW-OP – A GOOD INVESTMENT?

-General Krishna Menon 13 Feb
+General 13 Feb

 It is forever in discussion in the Lower Mainland – is a former grow-op home a good investment?
 Prices are often much lower than similar properties so at first glance it seems so.
 But the stigma will follow the property in perpetuity, unless it’s razed to the studs and rebuilt.
 If it’s been remediated that means it’s perfectly fine now, right?
 Not to the banks.